Design: Course Planning

 Continue using OSCQR as your guide to creating quality online courses.

 One of the main concerns of faculty teaching online is in making sure the online course holds the same rigor and level of engagement as a traditional face-to-face course.
-There are so many things to think about when developing an online course; aligning work with core learning outcomes, learner engagement, social discourse, assessment and measurement, working with technology and much, much more.
-With this in mind we turn to the SUNY OSCQR model for creating quality courses.
+There are so many things to think about when developing an online course; aligning work with core learning outcomes, learner engagement, social discourse, assessment and measurement, working with technology, and much more.
+With this in mind, we turn to the SUNY OSCQR model for creating quality courses.

-The resources below are carried over from the Discovery phase but they bump up to the intermediate level.
-They will continue to be an asset in planning and building your course.
+The resources below are carried over from the Discovery phase but they will continue to be an asset in planning and building your course.